Salamanca Pl, Hobart TAS 7001, Australia

 655 Main Rd, Berriedale TAS 7011, Australia

-Saddle-shaped Cradle Mountain is the state’s most popular peak and the starting point for the 40-mile, six-day Overland Track.
-For day-trippers, there are quicker walks, including the Dove Lake loop, which traverses temperate rain forest on...
+Saddle-shaped Cradle Mountain is the state’s most popular peak and the starting point for the 64-kilometer (40-mile), six-day Overland Track.
+For day-trippers, there are quicker walks, including the Dove Lake Loop, which traverses temperate rain forest on the slopes of the park’s namesake peak, as well as rafting and rappelling adventures run by outfitters such as Cradle Mountain Canyons Tours.
+Other highlights include Waldheim Chalet, a replica of the home of Gustav Weindorfer, the park’s founding father.

 Coles Bay Rd, Coles Bay TAS 7215, Australia